Amanbig/medical_chat_bot/README.md

   - Tailwind CSS
 - **Backend**:
   - Fastapi (API for chatbot)
-  - Fine tuned model and used Gemini api for sentence improvement
+  - GROQ API for inference

 ## Installation
 ### Clone the repository: